What is a bad mental health day? Well, do you ever have days that just feel impossible to get through?

 Being prepared for the worst can help in a lot of ways.
 When you’re upset and unmotivated, it’s hard to think rationally and remember the good things in your life.

 That’s why creating a mental health toolbox is perfect to have for a bad mental health day.
-This is something you can create today using ideas from this post, and here is a list of other things you can add to it (you can click on the ones highlighted in purple for my top recommendations):
+This is something you can create today using ideas from this post, and here is a list of other things you can add to it:

 - Create a playlist of your favorite songs